Pottstown’s Rental Inspection Program

 Pennsylvania’s warrant requirement is as old as the nation.
 The Pennsylvania Convention of Delegates, chaired by Benjamin Franklin, inserted the warrant requirement into the original 1776 Pennsylvania Constitution.9 Similar to the purpose of the Fourth Amendment’s warrant requirement, the original purpose of this requirement was to abolish the British’s use of “general warrants,” which permitted sweeping searches of colonists’ homes and businesses based only upon generalized suspicion.10

 Steeped in this history, Pennsylvania courts have repeatedly interpreted Article I, Section 8 to provide greater protection from unreasonable searches and seizures than the Fourth Amendment.11 This lawsuit directly advances the property rights protections envisioned by the state constitution’s framers.
 Today’s administrative warrants bear a closer resemblance to the general warrants of Pennsylvania’s early days than to the probable cause guarantee of Article I, Section 8.
 That provision has a simple promise: If the government wants to get into your home without your consent, whether you rent or own it, it needs a warrant backed by individualized probable cause.

 The time has come to reexamine Camara v.
 Municipal Court.
 A victory would protect Pennsylvania tenants and landlords from cities invading their privacy and property rights.

 The Litigation Team

-This case is being led by IJ Attorneys Meagan Forbes and Rob Peccola.
+This case is being led by IJ Attorneys Rob Peccola and Jeffrey Redfern.
 They will be assisted by Pennsylvania attorney Mike Faherty of the Faherty Law Firm.

 About the Institute for Justice